 Building Capabilities: Thinking about tasks, constraints and capacities.

-This blog is part of our evolving thinking behind our new course: Capabilities for Life
+This blog is part of our evolving thinking behind our new course: Movements for Life.

 As we’ve been developing the new course, Capabilities for Life, we realised it’s a good opportunity to rethink some of our initial assumptions - about how we make sense of everything we do at WildStrong.